 3. Stretch role analysis

 I'm a stretch for this role.
-Identify: (1) 2 things I genuinely lack, (2) 2 ways I compensate, (3) 1 area I should not pretend to have.
-Be honest — pretending gets exposed by interview 3.
+Identify: (1) 2 things I genuinely lack, (2) 2 ways I can credibly compensate, (3) 1 area I should not pretend to have.
+Be blunt — pretending gets exposed by the third interview.

 4. Hidden signals

-Read between the lines of this JD: (1) Why does this role exist now (new team, replacement, expansion)?
+Read between the lines of this JD: (1) Why does this role exist now — new team, backfill, or expansion?
 (2) What scope creep is hinted at?
-(3) What culture clues (verbs like "thrive in ambiguity", "self-starter")?
-Output a "between-the-lines" note.
+(3) What culture clues do the verbs leak ("thrive in ambiguity", "self-starter", "wear many hats")?
+Output a short between-the-lines note.

 5. Title-vs-role mismatch

-JD title says `{title}`.
+The JD title says [title].
 Read the responsibilities.
 Does this role actually match the title at typical companies?
-Flag: (a) under-leveled, (b) over-leveled, (c) unusual scope.
-Adjust expectations.
+Flag whether it looks (a) under-leveled, (b) over-leveled, or (c) unusually scoped, and tell me how to adjust my expectations.

 6. Apply / pivot / pass decision

-Based on my fit analysis, decide: (a) APPLY now, (b) PIVOT (target role like this but at smaller / larger / different stage company), (c) PASS.
-One-paragraph rationale + the next 3 actions.
+Based on my fit analysis above, decide: (a) APPLY now, (b) PIVOT (same kind of role but at a smaller / larger / different-stage company), or (c) PASS.
+Give a one-paragraph rationale plus the next 3 concrete actions.

-For the genuine gaps in my fit, list: (a) skills I could learn in 4 weeks that close part of the gap, (b) projects I could ship as proof, (c) what NOT to invest in (won't move the needle).
-Be ROI-aware.
+For the genuine gaps in my fit, list: (a) skills I could close meaningfully in 4 weeks, (b) a project I could ship as proof, (c) what NOT to invest in because it won't move the decision.
+Be ROI-aware and rank by impact.

 8. JD red flags

-Audit this JD for red flags: (1) "wears many hats" + no team, (2) "must be passionate" + no comp, (3) "fast-paced" + no leadership context, (4) overly long requirements list.
-Output flags + decision impact.
+Audit this JD for red flags: "wears many hats" with no team, "must be passionate" with no comp, "fast-paced" with no leadership context, an unrealistically long requirements list, or a title/responsibility mismatch.
+Output each flag plus its impact on whether I apply.

 9. Compensation signal